 - Before you establish the Express Entry profile, please ensure that you:

-- Have obtained one year of work experience on the qualifying skill level
+- Have obtained the equivalent of one year of work experience at the qualifying skill level

 - Have obtained your language test results

-- Have obtained ECA for foreign education credential if applicable
+- Have obtained an ECA for any foreign education credentials, if applicable

-- Complete a self-assessment here before setting up the profile in the Express Entry pool.
+- Complete a self-assessment before setting up a profile in the Express Entry pool.

-- The higher points in CRS, the greater chance of receiving an invitation.
+- The higher your points in CRS, the greater your chance of receiving an invitation.

 - Your Express Entry profile is valid for one year.
-Within the year, you can update your qualification in your profile unlimited times, and get a possible new ranking (Express Entry points).
+Within the year, you can update your qualifications in your profile unlimited times, and potentially get a new ranking (more points).

-- Improving your language is the only way to boost your Express Entry points in a short period of time.
+- Improving your language test results is the only way to boost your Express Entry points in a short period of time.